Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 - Your child is feeding or eating much less than normal

-- Your child has had a dry nappy for 12 hours or more or shows other signs of dehydration
+- Your child has had a dry nappy for 12 hours or more, or shows other signs of dehydration

-- Your baby is under 3 months and has a temperature of 38C, or is older than 3 months and has a temperature of 39C or higher
+- Your baby is under 3 months old and has a temperature of 38C, or is older than 3 months and has a temperature of 39C or higher

 - Your baby feels hotter than usual when you touch their back or chest, or feels sweaty